 Parks for Downtown Dallas is excited to add four new parks to our city’s urban landscape in the next 10 years.
 We have a deep-seated belief in the benefits parks can provide and a commitment to share these advantages with Dallas citizens and visitors.

-Carpenter Park, designed by the award-winning Hargreaves Associates, is set to debut first, and it will be the largest park in downtown.
+Carpenter Park, designed by the award-winning Hargreaves Associates, will be the largest park in downtown.
 Technically, it’s a renovation of Carpenter Plaza — an expansion from its current size that will encompass a host of features and amenities.

 People-watching will be plentiful, but other visitors won’t be the only thing to see.
 The park is also home to two pieces of world-class art.
-Robert Irwin, one of America’s pre-eminent modern sculptors, will re-imagine his seminal work Portal Park Piece (Slice).
+Robert Irwin, one of America’s pre-eminent modern sculptors, has re-imagined his seminal work Portal Park Piece (Slice).
 Robert Berks’ statue of John W. Carpenter, Sr., will also be on display for all to enjoy.

-The Carpenter family has pledged $3 million toward the renovation of the park, contingent on the city matching funds.
+The Carpenter family has pledged $3 million toward the renovation of the park.
 The Decherd Foundation is also an integral part of the project, having invested money and support.

-This 8.8-acre park will connect downtown with near East Dallas for the first time in decades, helping to bring city residents together in new and exciting ways.
+This 5.6-acre park will connect downtown with near East Dallas for the first time in decades.
+The site’s proximity to the Sheraton Dallas Hotel and the renovated, historic Dallas High School brings city residents and visitors together in new and exciting ways.